mirko3000/MMM-xiaomi/README.md

-# MMM-max
+# MMM-xiamo
 Additional Module for MagicMirror²  https://github.com/MichMich/MagicMirror/

-# Module: MMM max
+# Module: MMM-xiaomi
-This module displays temperatur and humidity readings from your Xiaomi smart home sensors.
+This module displays data from your Xiaomi smart home sensors (temperature, humidity, window state, light state).
 It also calculates recommended ventilation for your indoor rooms in case the humidity exceed 60%.
 This requires an outside sensor to take into account the outside humidity and temperature.

 <a href="https://imgbb.com/"><img src="https://image.ibb.co/epywnb/Bildschirmfoto_2017_11_05_um_15_17_36.png" alt="Bildschirmfoto_2017_11_05_um_15_17_36" border="0"></a>

 ## Installation

-1. Navigate into your MagicMirror's modules folder and execute git clone https://github.com/mirko3000/MMM-xiaomi.git.
-A new folder will appear navigate into it.
+1. Navigate into your MagicMirror's modules folder and execute <code>git clone https://github.com/mirko3000/MMM-xiaomi</code>.git.
+A new folder will appear, navigate into it.
-2. Execute npm install
+2. Execute <code>npm install</code>

 ## Using the module